-Being engaged with school is different.
+Being engaged with a school is different.
 It doesn’t mean you have to be in the school.
 Although you can be.
-It means that you are aware of the aims of programs, school decisions and policies and that you contribute in your own way from home.
+It means that you are aware of the aims of programs, school decisions, and policies and that you contribute in your own way from home.
 You’d be amazed at what a difference that makes.
 The impact increases when you develop supportive relationships with teachers.
 Another powerful form of engagement is talking about what is being learnt at school.
 Not just, “How was school today?”
 But deep discussion of specific subjects in the curriculum.

-In administration, if parents, are given a good understanding of why school decisions are made, there is a greater chance of support.
+In administration, if parents are given a good understanding of why school decisions are made, there is a greater chance of support.
 Equally, if a school has a greater understanding of families and their concerns, we have a greater opportunity to make a significant difference in the lives of your kids.

 What Does Parent Engagement Look Like?